CodingMoore/to_do_list/README.md

 ## Project Description
 ### _Practice Exercise:_<br>
-This project is an exercise in creating objects in C#
+This project is an exercise in creating a basic to-do-list program using TDD.

 ## Authors and Contributors
 Authored by: Randel Moore, Nataliya Zhuravleva, Ryland Adams.